kennysmithed/oels2020/oels_practical_wk8.md

 var target_image_flipped = random_image_flip(target_image)
 ```

 Next we have the first sub-trial where the participant sees the image plus a "start recording" button and clicks to begin recording.
-This is just an `image-button-response` trial, with our target image and a button showing a picture of a mic:
+This is just an `image-button-response` trial:

 ```js
 var picture_plus_white_mic = {type:'image-button-response',